 The neighbouring island of Lombok is also becoming increasingly popular with solo travellers, particularly those who want to spend time surfing, snorkelling, and diving.

-The Gili Islands, off Lombok’s north coast, are also great spots to visit solo.
-While Gili Trawangan is known as somewhat of a party island, Gilo Meno and Gili Air are very relaxed and great places to recharge your batteries.
+The Gili Islands, off Lombok’s north coast, are great for solo travel too.
+While Gili Trawangan is known as somewhat of a party island, Gilo Meno and Gili Air are more relaxed, and perfect for recharging your batteries.

 Get a great deal on your next holiday